How To Care For Your Animal Holistically

 Do you use training aids when exercising your horse, under saddle or on the lunge?
 While different training equipment can have its place (and be helpful!), taking a holistic approach may mean reconsidering your approach to schooling and training - it may not be the quickest way, but it maybe a better way in the long-run.

-- Grazing – If it’s possible for fields to be rested, or grazed with sheep, then it can often help improve pasture quality and reduce worm burden.
+- Grazing – If it’s possible for fields to be rested, or grazed with sheep, then it can often help improve pasture quality, including improving the mix of grasses and other plants.
+And reduce worm burden.
 This in turn may help reduce the use of fertilisers or any chemicals on the grass.

 - Rugs – Does a holistic approach mean wearing no rugs?
 No, it doesn’t!
-Some horses for their health and wellbeing will need to wear a rug, for example if they have an ailment or are just older and may feel the cold more.
+Some horses for their health and wellbeing will need to wear a rug.
+For example if they have an ailment or are just older and may feel the cold more.
 Keeping the horse comfortable and able to be at his/her best is the aim of any management approach – including a holistic one!
+But do have several rugs that you can change regularly.
+So your horse is comfortable and not too hot.

 - Healthcare – Using complementary therapies (alongside conventional medicine when required) to help promote health and wellbeing.
-Find out more by visiting Taranet’s directory or email us for some general advice!
+Find out more by browsing this website (visit the sitemap for page list) or email me for some general advice!

 - Footcare – do you need to use barefoot trimming to take a holistic approach?
 Again, as with rugs, no you don’t!
 Although being "barefoot" maybe the ideal, and whilst many horses do “adjust” to not wearing shoes very easily, (it is after all more natural for them not to - horses in the wild will seldom be wearing shoes!), if your horse has an ailment or just has hooves that mean not wearing shoes would be detrimental to his/her health/wellbeing, then shoes should be used.
+Barefoot shouldn't be a choice for cost-saving reasons, only if it suits your horse or ponies health.
 Your vet and/or farrier will be able to advise what’s best for your individual horse, taking into account his/her health and activities.

 - Feed - Use feed (including treats) that is free from processed/chemically modified or genetically modified ingredients.
 How can you do this?
 Read labels carefully!
 There are many feed manufacturers on the market, who recognise that some people want to feed their horses a "natural" diet.
 Look out for wording on labels that says "organic", "unsulphured", "non-GMO", etc.